LynchyNZ/portfoliotracker-backend/README.md

 ### Backend-specific Docker instructions

-You can run the server and DB in Docker containers using the following commands:
+You can run the server and DB in Docker containers using the following command:

 - `docker-compose up -d`

-  Builds the frontend in development mode (npm start)

 If you make changes to the database schema and need to re-initialise the database, run the following commands:
 1) `docker-compose down`